Microsoft Xbox One S full review

 More than a decade after its launch Microsoft has ended support for the Xbox 360, which you might like to keep in mind when reading our comparison of the two consoles below.
 You can still buy the Xbox 360 today as shops sell the last of their stock, but no new consoles are being made.

 How much do they cost in the UK?

-Shop around and you might find it for less or bundled with several games for a bigger bargain.
+You can pick up a 250GB Xbox 360 on Amazon for around £70 via marketplace.
 At that price it remains a good deal: perhaps not for everyone, but don't be fooled into thinking that the Xbox One is the only Microsoft console worth buying.

-With both consoles there's a hidden cost: the annual fee for the subscription service required for online play.
-An Xbox Live Gold membership costs £40 per year, or £5.99 per month.
+With both consoles, there's a hidden cost: the annual fee for the subscription service required for online play.
+An Xbox Live Gold membership costs £40 per year or £5.99 per month.